 A stock split is when a publicly owned company divides its shares of stock, creating more shares.
 A 2-for-1 stock split, for instance, means for every share of stock you owned before the split, you have two afterward.
-The result is the value of each share is cut in half.
-Making the share price more affordable for investors is a common objective of stock splits.
-Despite their intent, stock splits do have some disadvantages for companies and shareholders.
+While you now own two shares of stock instead of one, the value of each share gets halved.
+If, for example, you owned one share of $20 stock before the split, you own two shares valued at $10 each after.
+This decrease in value makes share prices more affordable for investors, which is often the goal of the split.
+Despite their good intent, stock splits do have some disadvantages for both companies and shareholders.

 Over time, stock splits create record-keeping challenges for company accountants, analysts and shareholders.
 A typical historical chart shows how a share price rises and falls over time.
 When you split a stock, the chart would naturally reflect the quick drop in share price.
-This doesn't not offer a fair assessment of the value of company stock.
-Fortunately, advanced software tools make it easier for companies and investors to show split adjustments on charts.
-A split adjustment allows a reader to see the up-and-down price action in a stock without the spikes resulting from stock splits.
+This doesn't offer a fair assessment of the stock's value, however, since it was a split and not market conditions that changed the price.
+Fortunately, advanced software tools make it easier for companies and investors to show split adjustments on charts and in records.
+More advanced record-keeping tools come at a greater cost, however, and require more advanced knowledge to use.

 Low Price Risks

-For the company, splitting stock is not free.
-Stock splits result from either a board of directors meeting and decision, or a vote of shareholders.
-Either approach has costs.
-Also, the company must meet listing exchange and legal requirements by letting shareholders know of the date and effects of the stock split.
+For the company, splitting a stock is not free.
+The process of splitting a stock requires bankers and record keepers to update electronic shareholder records.
+The company must also meet listing exchange and legal requirements by letting shareholders know in advance when the stock will split and what impact the split will have.
 Writing notification letters and mailing them out to all shareholders gets pricey for companies with a lot of owners.

 - Jupiterimages/BananaStock/Getty Images